InboxSDK/InboxSDK/readme.md

 builds will work.
 When using the local test server to host the platform-implementation bundle, you'll need to run Chrome with the `--allow-running-insecure-content` flag.

+# Implementation Notes

+When the `--single` flag isn't used, two javascript files are created: inboxsdk.js and platform-implementation.js. inboxsdk.js implements the InboxSDK object with the load method.
+It triggers an AJAX request for platform-implementation.js which is evaluated and creates a PlatformImplementation object.

+The PlatformImplementation object instantiates either a GmailDriver or InboxDriver object and uses it to do its DOM manipulations.
+The Driver object is not directly exposed to the application.

+## Gmail

+CSS selectors should not depend on id values as these are uniquely auto-generated at run-time.
+CSS class names are randomly strings, but they stay the same long term over many sessions and are dependable for using to find elements.

+The account switcher widget in Gmail is built a bit differently, and the notes about Inbox should be referred to instead for it.

+## Inbox

+Like Gmail, Inbox uses a lot of randomly generated class names, but the class names appear to be regenerated every few weeks.
+CSS class names, id values, jstcache properties, and jsl properties are not dependable for using to find elements.